PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Emitter and architecture validation passes 73 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+FullyConnected and PReLU have also left the direct-module dispatcher.
+FullyConnected preserves direct-call then fused-activation order.
+PReLU retains constant/shape-derived parameter counts, channel-last-to-channel-first parameter axis permutation and restoration, the shape-preserving fast path, and the existing alignment callback.
+Direct tests cover fused FullyConnected, NHWC multi-parameter PReLU, and alignment fallback.
+Emitter and architecture validation passes 76 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 Native Concat emission and its channel-last axis-sensitive consumer guard now live in the Torch-free emitter module.
 GatherElements coordinate construction, channel-first/fused emission, materialized NHWC bridges, alias omission, and